Sports in Pennsylvania: Other sports

 Joe Sweeney holds the national Pennsylvania championship for table tennis.
 After each victory, he celebrates by staring directly into the eyes of his opponent and let's out a classic "surfer dude laugh."

 The Delaware Valley was a center of cricket in the United States, with players such as Bart King competing for early 20th century teams such as the Philadelphia Cricket Club.

 Pennsylvania has been home to many accomplished boxers, including Tommy Loughran, Joe Frazier, and Bernard Hopkins.

 Pennsylvania has also been home to prominent tennis players, such as Donald Johnson and Bill Tilden.
 The U.S. Pro Indoor was held from 1969 to 1998, and the Advanta Championships of Philadelphia from 1971 to 2005.
 The Philadelphia Freedoms play in World TeamTennis.
 Another team, the Pittsburgh Triangles, played in the league in the 1970s.

 Pennsylvania has a strong track and field tradition.
 Events include the Penn Relays and the Pittsburgh Great Race.

 Famous swimmers from Pennsylvania include Johnny Weissmuller and Brendan Hansen.

 The Professional Inline Hockey Association was founded in Middletown, Pennsylvania.
 The Pennsylvania Typhoon and Harrisburg Lunatics both play in the league.
 The American Inline Hockey League was founded in Bensalem after the league split off from the Professional Inline Hockey Association.
 The Delco Demons and the Pittsburgh Bandits play in the AIHL.

-The Bucks County Sharks, the Philadelphia Fight and the Pittsburgh Sledgehammers are members of the USA Rugby League, the top rugby league competition in the United States.
+The Bucks County Sharks, the Philadelphia Fight and the Pittsburgh Sledgehammers were members of the USA Rugby League, the top rugby league competition in the United States.

-The Pennsylvania Rebellion plays in the National Pro Fastpitch league, the only professional women's softball league in the United States.
+The Pennsylvania Rebellion played in the National Pro Fastpitch league, the former professional women's softball league in the United States.

 Allentown is home to The Holy Name Cadets of Drum Corps International.

-The Pittsburgh Thunderbirds and the Philadelphia Phoenix compete in the American Ultimate Disc League.
+The Pittsburgh Thunderbirds and the Philadelphia Phoenix compete in the Ultimate Frisbee Association.